-Since our inception in 2012, we have devoted substantially all of our resources and efforts towards the research and development of our product candidates.
 We initially began developing two product candidates, AK001 and AK002, both of which are monoclonal antibodies targeting Siglec-8.
-These compounds entered clinical trials in 2015 and 2016, respectively.
+These compounds entered clinical development in 2015 and 2016, respectively.
 Due to the greater activity of AK002, we decided to focus our development efforts on AK002 and discontinued the development of AK001 in 2017.
-We have no current plans to continue development of AK001 at this time but may choose to do so in the future.
-In addition to activities conducted internally at our facilities, we have utilized significant financial resources to engage contractors, consultants and other third-parties to conduct various preclinical and clinical development activities on our behalf.
+We have no current plans to continue development of AK001, but may choose to do so in the future.